-The study build is comparable to existing EDC study builds and normally requires ten to twelve weeks from final protocol or final specifications.
-However, eSource forms incorporate substantially more data points than typical CRFs (on average 65% of the data is CRF data while 35% relates to source fields).
+The study build is comparable to existing EDC study builds and requires typically 10-12 weeks from the final protocol or final specifications.
+However, eSource forms incorporate substantially more data points than typical CRFs (on average, 65% of the data is CRF data while 35% relates to source fields).
 Additionally, up to 90% of standard CRF edit checks are built into the eSource forms and fire automatically at the time of a subject visit to ensure optimal data and research quality.

 How does Clinical Ink impact monitors?+

 Clinical Ink can help optimize monitoring activities.
-Since source data is available in near real-time, through the Clinical Ink Insight portal, monitors can centrally review data and documents, reducing the need to travel, and can work with sites earlier to ensure proper protocol execution.
-Since Clinical Ink is capturing the source data and the eCRF data at the same time during the patient visit, data errors are reduced and the need to verify source data is drastically reduced.
-Clinical Ink enables monitors to shift their focus away from minimally effective and time-intensive monitoring SDV activities to higher value activities, such as patient recruitment, protocol compliance and building relationship with sites.
+Since source data is available in near real time, through the Clinical Ink Insight portal, monitors can centrally review data and documents, reducing the need to travel, and they can work with sites earlier to ensure proper protocol execution.
+Because Clinical Ink is capturing the source data and the eCRF data at the same time during the patient visit, data errors are reduced, and the need to verify source data is drastically reduced.
+Clinical Ink enables monitors to shift their focus away from minimally effective and time-intensive monitoring SDV activities to higher-value activities, such as patient recruitment, protocol compliance, and building relationships with sites.

 How does Clinical Ink impact data managers?+